rvaid/medium/conda-docker-image-shrink/README.md

 **Dockerfile-original**  - here image will have both environment as well as conda package manager installed.

 **Dockerfile-shrink** - here image will have only environment installed.
-The size of the image is almots 60% lesser than that of the above image.
+The size of the image is almost 60% lesser than that of the above image.

 To build an image use the following command: